HubTou/PyLists4C/DOC.md

 ```
 :warning:  You'll have to free it after use with [listFreeArray()](DOC.md#listfreearray)

-:warning: This only works on *homogeneous* LISTs.
+:warning: This only works on *homogeneous* LISTs of non ETYPE_NULL elements.
 Else a NULL pointer will be returned.

 :warning: The size of all STRING values is set to the longest one.